travisddavies/computer_vision_notes/depth_and_stereo.md

 ![[basic_stereo_matching.png]]

-- What we can do instead is take the normal correlation of the two patches of pixels, the pixel with the highest value will be considered $x'$
+- What we can do instead is take the normalised correlation of the two patches of pixels, the pixel with the highest value for the normalised cross correlation will be considered to be the chosen $x'$

 ![[basic_stereo_matching2.png]]